Liver Transplant Surgery

 The hospital stay of the liver recipient (patient) is of about three weeks while the donor is discharged within seven to 10 days of surgery.

-Recovery after the liver transplant
+Recovery Time after the liver transplant

 Recovery after the liver transplant is a gradual process, and mostly depends upon your physical condition before the liver transplant.
 It takes almost a year for complete recovery, although you can get back to normal activities after three months of transplant.
 For fast recovery and best results, it is essential to follow the recommended instructions and all the precautions after the surgery given by your doctor.
 Immunosuppressant medicines have to be taken as advised by the treating doctor.
 They are necessary to combat the risk of your body rejecting the new liver.